Fish and chips: Canada

-Fish and chips is a widely popular dish in Canada, sometimes using haddock or local lake-caught fish like perch or walleye.
-Most shops also sell poutine and other fried items.
-In the province of Newfoundland & Labrador, fish and chips made with cod fish are a staple food and the most common takeout meal.
+Fish and chips is a very popular takeaway and pub dish across Canada, known as 'poisson et frites' in French-speaking provinces.
+The dish is particularly prevalent in the Atlantic provinces, Ontario, and along the West Coast.
+A variety of fish species are featured, depending on regional availability, including Atlantic cod, haddock, pickerel, and local lake-caught fish such as perch or walleye.
+While chips are traditionally served, they are often substituted for the iconic Canadian dish poutine.
+In the province of Newfoundland and Labrador, fish and chips made with Atlantic cod are a staple food and the most common takeout meal.

 Ireland

 In Ireland, the first fish and chips were sold by an Italian immigrant, Giuseppe Cervi, who mistakenly stepped off a North America-bound ship at Queenstown (now Cobh) in County Cork in the 1880s and walked all the way to Dublin.
 He started by selling fish and chips outside Dublin pubs from a handcart.
 He then found a permanent spot in Great Brunswick Street (now Pearse Street).
 His wife Palma would ask customers "Uno di questa, uno di quella?"
 This phrase (meaning "one of this, one of that") entered the vernacular in Dublin as "one and one", which is still a way of referring to fish and chips in the city.